fsharp/fsharp.org/testimonials/index.md

 I am involved in bioinformatics and computational genomics as a faculty member at the University of Nebraska Medical Center (UNMC).
 In an academic medical center like UNMC there are heavy demands on my time and a wide range of different types of research projects that I can end up working on.
-I have used the F# programming language on both the .NET and Mono frameworks for several of these projects, including one that involved a very productive collaboration with IntelliFactory and the use of WebSharper.
+I have used the F# programming language for several of these projects, including one that involved a very productive collaboration with IntelliFactory and the use of WebSharper.
 You can visit the resulting [web site](http://app1.unmc.edu/fgx) and read the freely available peer-reviewed scientific publication that describes the important